twise2/Valyr/README.md

 ```
 Identity: {
   Name: The units name.
+  Basic_Description: Basic Description of what the unit looks like.
+  Description: Full description of what the unit is in lore.
   Dynasty: The faction the unit belongs to.
   Type: The character type of the unit.
-(Hero or Conscript)
+(Champion or Conscript) Champions can only be one ofs in an army, conscripts can be as many as you want.
   Class: The class of character type
   Species: The units species.
   Distinctions: Distinct Traits the unit has.